 What production-related costs are acceptable?

-Production costs may include staff, crew, travel, gear rental, office expenses, insurance and some legal costs during the production period.
-Films nearing the end of production will be considered if there are production elements remaining, such as pick up interviews.
-Post-production costs, including editing and animation, are not included in this grant.
+Production costs may include staff, crew, travel, gear rental, office expenses, production insurance and legal expenses during the production period.
+Films with principal research and development completed are especially encouraged to apply.
+Films nearing the end of production will be considered, but must have production expenses remaining.

 Is there someone I can discuss my project with before applying?